-The school doors are opened to allow students to enter the building at 07:10.
-Students are then to wait in the designated grade level area before going to their classrooms.
+The school doors are opened to allow students to enter the building at 7:15 a.m..
+Students are then to wait before going to their classrooms at 7:25 a.m..
+Whilst students are waiting for classroom doors to open, they are required to be supervised by their adult guardian.